 The Dental Hygiene program is accredited by the American Dental Association Commission on Dental Accreditation.
 The Commission is a specialized body recognized by the U.S. Department of Education that formally evaluates programs at regular intervals.
-The Commission on Dental Accreditation can be contacted at 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission on Dental Accreditation can be contacted at 211 East Chicago Avenue, Chicago, IL 60611 or by calling (800) 621-8099, extension 4653.